 Marie Louise Habsburg transformed the small town of Parma into one of esteem and elegance, the town we see today.
-The appointed duchess of Parma by the Congress of Vienna, Marie Louise Habsburg’s signature sophisticate-style is embellished throughout the town.
+The appointed Duchess of Parma by the Congress of Vienna, Marie Louise Habsburg’s signature sophisticate-style is embellished throughout the town.

-Buildings of the elite and influential are painted with a parmigiano-like yellowish hue, named “yellow Parma” after the city’s pride and joy.
+Buildings of the elite and influential are painted with a Parmigiano-like yellowish hue, named “yellow Parma” after the city’s pride and joy.
 Coincidence?
 I think not.

 Parmigiano Reggiano is highly valued and makes its appearance in almost every dish possible.
 However, Prosciutto should not be overlooked.
 Both of these local specialties are so cherished in the area that they are given their own museums solely dedicated to the history and process of these foods.

-The duchess of Parma won over her subjects’ and citizens’ favor by opening the park and the Palazzo Ducale (Ducal Palace) and the Palazzo della Pilotta to the public.
+The Duchess of Parma won over her subjects’ and citizens’ favor by opening the park and the Palazzo Ducale (Ducal Palace) and the Palazzo della Pilotta to the public.
 The park is still adored by the citizens of Parma as they stroll along the grounds and listen for hints of melodic music lingering out of the Teatro Regio.

-The duchess had endowed the town with the love and appreciation for fine music.
+The Duchess had endowed the town with the love and appreciation for fine music.
 Such renowned performers, composers and conductors as Luciano Pavarotti, Niccolo Paganini, Arturo Toscanini and Giuseppe Verdi (born and raised in Parma) have been featured at the breathtaking Royal Theater.

 The audience of the Royal Theater used to be infamous for being the toughest music critics — it goes hand in hand with being passionate music lovers.
-Tomatoes were often seen flying midair to the direction of the stage.
+Tomatoes were often seen flying midair in the direction of the stage.

-Rating performances by chucking of tomatoes was banned in the ‘60s.
+Rating performances by chucking of tomatoes were banned in the ‘60s.
 However, the dedicated theatergoers never miss a spectacular show as tickets are hard to find and almost every seat is sold out.
 That’s approximately 950 seats sold per show!
 It doesn’t hurt to be an aristocrat here!

 Parma also boasts dozens of exquisite cathedrals and basilicas in the downtown area.
 The Piazza Duomo is not to be missed.
-Buillt in the medieval period, the building is a classic example of the Romanesque style.
+Built in the medieval period, the building is a classic example of the Romanesque style.